Navid Niktash: London Lions (2016–2017)

-Petrochimi Bandar Imam (2017-Present)
+Petrochimi Bandar Imam (since 2017)

 On August 20, 2017, Niktash signed with the Petrochimi Bandar Imam BC.
 Petrochimi with him reached the fourth place in FIBA Asia Champions Cup.

 Iranian national team

 Niktash was invited to play for the Iran national basketball team in China in 2017.

-On August 9, 2017 he played his first official match for Iran against India.
+On August 9, 2017, he played his first official match for Iran against India.
 He recorded 3 points and 6 rebounds and .25 FG% in 12 minutes.
 He debuted with the Iran national basketball team at the FIBA Asia Cup with averaging 1.5 points, 2.0 rebounds 0.3 steals and 22% ppg.

 Personal life

 Navid Niktash was born to an Iranian father and a French mother.